Global Settlements: The In-house Perspective

 The size of the monetary penalty is still considered one of the key aspects of a settlement by most regulators and enforcers.
 Credible deterrence is seen by many to require imposing a financial penalty so severe it affects the company’s cost of doing business, to deter others at the company or in the industry from committing the same misconduct.
 Where multiple agencies are involved, there may also be political pressure to match equivalent penalties in other jurisdictions, increasing the overall settlement figure.

 The terms of any published statement of facts or final notice will also be important to make the severity and scale of the misconduct clear to the industry and wider public.
-The importance of this to the enforcement agency or regulator is often matched with the importance to the company of minimising the negative effects, which can make the negotiation of the terms hard-fought and the subject of contention.
+The importance of this to the enforcement agency or regulator is often matched with the importance to the company of minimising the negative effects, in particular to mitigate the risk of follow-on litigation, which can make the negotiation of the terms hard-fought and the subject of contention.